Antisemitism and Jewish Survival

 Continue reading

 In April 1998, the cover of The Jewish Journal featured the person who called himself Binjamin Wilkomirski.
-Naomi Pfefferman (“Memories of a Holocaust Childhood,” April 24, 1998) compared his writing — his one and only book, called “Fragments” — to that of Primo Levi and Elie Wiesel.
+Naomi Pfefferman (“Memories of a Holocaust Childhood,” April 24, 1998) compared his writing — his one and only book, called Fragment” — to that of Primo Levi and Elie Wiesel.
 During an emotionally filled performance at a Beverly Boulevard synagogue, Wilkomirski was accompanied by a lady who called herself Laura Grabowski.
 Both claimed to be soul mates who, at long last, were reunited survivors of Dr. Mengele’s experiments in Auschwitz.

 Continue reading

-Denial Denial
+Denial denial

 “Senior editors at … publishing houses still welcome me warmly as a friend, invite me to lunch in expensive New York restaurants and then lament that if they were to sign a contract with me on a new book, there would always be somebody in their publishing house who would object.”
 Thus the English historian David Irving, famous for his histories of Nazi Germany.
 He made these remarks last week in the opening statement to the lawsuit that he has brought against Penguin Books and Prof. Deborah Lipstadt of Emory University.